-Annual Instructor’s Exhibition at The Art Students League of New York Since the late 19th century, The Art Students League of New York has launched its fall exhibition season with a presentation of work by current instructors.
-Notable teachers who inaugurated this tradition include James Carroll Beckwith, William Merritt Chase, Thomas Dewing, and Walter Shirlaw. … Read More
+The Annual Instructors’ Exhibition at the Art Students League of New York Since the late nineteenth century, The Art Students League of New York has launched its fall exhibition season with a presentation of work by current instructors.
+Notable teachers who have taken part in this historic tradition include Peggy Bacon, Thomas Hart Benton, William … Read More

 The Student Concours: Tradition in Atelier Education Each year from January to May, work of Art Students League of New York students is exhibited in the Phyllis Harriman Mason Gallery.
 The “Student Concours” exhibit showcases the work of all the school’s students in every discipline (painting, drawing, printmaking, sculpture, mixed media).
 Each week the exhibit … Read More